Krasi5/Milestone2/README.md

    #### Users Goals

       1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-      2. As a user, I want to find calculator to use for calculation.
+      2. As a user, I want to find calculator to use for calculation of BMI.
       3. As a user, I want to know clearly what category is my BMI.
       4. As a user, I want to know what can I do for my health following the result.
       5. As a user, I want to be able to access the site from different devices.
-      2. As a Returning Visitor, I want to be able to use the calculator quick and easy.
+      6. As a user, I want to be able to use the calculator quick and easy.
+      7. As a user, I want to ask question and get answer.
-      3. As a Returning Visitor, I want to find an advise for what to do next.
+      8. As a Returning Visitor, I want to find an advise for what can I do according to results.

  ### Design